dinakazakevich/qe-spree-playwright/playwright/README.md

 - Basic datafactory
   - Handles dynamic test data generation
   - Stores reusable test data in constants.ts
-    CI/CD
+- CI
-  - Dedicated docker-compose file for the CI/CD github workflow that spins up individual containers for the application web service, the database, redis service, and also a dedicated one for playwright
+  - Dedicated docker-compose file for the CI github workflow that spins up individual containers for the application web service, the database, redis service, and also a dedicated one for playwright
   - A simple workflow for starting an running the selected number of Playwright checks against that setup.
   - Linter, prettier, and type check before any E2E tests are run.